faisal0606/Fast-Cleaner-battery-saver/README.md

 ■ We store all data collected during the use of  Streamer  Live service in the system provided by Amazon Web Services, Inc. (“AWS”).
 AWS may have access to your data, and AWS’s data privacy policy (https://aws.amazon.com/compliance/data-privacy-faq/?nc1=f_ls) applies to the handling of all data stored in AWS’s system.

 Transfer of Personal Information
 We may use information (including your personal information) in countries other than where your device is located in connection with providing you with our  Streamer  Live service and any other purposes outlined in this Privacy Policy.
 The data protection laws in many of these countries may not offer the same level of protection as those in the country where you are located.
 However, before transferring your personal information, we will take all technical measures under our guidelines that such information is managed in accordance with EU General Data Protection Regulation and consistently maintained in a secure manner to ensure that such information will be afforded the same level of protection.
-For further information on how we handle and protect your personally identifiable information, please contact us at medozeus@gmail.com.

 Period of Retention of Users’ Personal Information
 We will take reasonable measures to ensure that we only keep your personal information for as long as is necessary for us to provide you with  Streamer  Live service or for the purpose for which it was collected or as required by applicable law.
 We apply criteria to determine the appropriate retention period for different categories of personal information you provide us with.
 For instance, we will keep information necessary to protect us in a legal claim, such as information relating to a contract, for the term of the contract and up to one year thereafter.
 After the expiration of such period, the relevant information will be deleted or anonymized.
 Where we have collected the personal information based on your consent and we have no other legal basis to continue with that processing, if you subsequently withdraw your consent, then we will delete your personal information.